chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 It's a sad tab.
 So that's not great.
 It's better than a security bug.
 Because your options here are don't write bugs.
 Ideal.
 I love that idea, but we know that bugs happen.
 Use a native pointer, security problem.
-Use a WeakPtr, that makes sense if you wanted it to sometimes not be there.
+Use a WeakPtr, that makes sense if you want it to sometimes not be there.
 But if you want it to always be there - because you have to make a choice now of what you're supposed to do if it's not, and it makes the code very hard to understand.
 And you're only going to find out it can't be there through a crash anyhow.
 Or use a